Q: How do I change my home address?

 Q: If I carry an out-of-state address on my W-4, do I have to pay Pennsylvania State taxes?

-A: Penn State withholds Pennsylvania State taxes from everyone's paycheck with the exception of individuals who live and work in another state even though they are paid by Penn State or if they are one of the six states that have a reciprocal agreement with the state of Pennsylvania.
-The six states are Indiana, Maryland, Ohio, New Jersey, Virginia, and West Virginia.
-A separate form, Rev-419, found on the state of Pennsylvania website must be completed if you are from any of the six states.
+A: Penn State withholds Pennsylvania State taxes from everyone's paycheck with the exception of individuals who live and work in another state even though they are paid by Penn State or if they are one of the three states that have a reciprocal agreement with the state of Pennsylvania.
+The three states are Maryland, New Jersey, and Virginia.
+A separate form, Rev-419, found on the state of Pennsylvania website must be completed if you are from any of the three states.

 Q: How do I change my bank account for my direct deposit?